 This isn't Google's first rodeo with specialized markets.
 The company has been quietly building enterprise credentials through partnerships with healthcare systems and educational institutions, but the military represents a particularly challenging - and lucrative - frontier.
 Defense spending on communication technology has surged 40% over the past three years, according to government procurement data, as branches modernize their family support infrastructure.

 The USO brings serious credibility to this partnership.
 For more than 80 years, the organization has been the gold standard for supporting military families, operating centers in 27 countries and serving millions of service members annually.
-"The USO's mission has supported the well-being of the military community and helped them stay connected to loved ones," the emphasizes, positioning this as mission-critical infrastructure rather than consumer tech.
+"The USO's mission has supported the well-being of the military community and helped them stay connected to loved ones," the official announcement emphasizes, positioning this as mission-critical infrastructure rather than consumer tech.